This is one topic area that we are paying a great deal of attention

 Out Of Context Words - These words are out of place.
 See if you can understand how they should best be put together.

 Positional Words - Words that you would use, if you were playing the game Battleship.

 Using Everyday Words - These can include different forms of slang that are common to the geographic area.

 Word Construction - How to piece them together and make sense of what you read or hear.

-Word Etymology - What is the history behind that word?
+Word Etymology - What is the history behind that term?
 That is just what this topic reveals for you.

 Word Families - This builds off of a relationship and patterns found common between words.

 Word Meanings - This is what it is all about.
 At the end of the day, we keep a mental library of these things.

 Word Usage - How do you use this in a sentence?
 This is the second level of demonstrating understanding.